 You wanted it, you got it: all of my Twin Cities restaurant recommendations on one page.
 It’s a long page, but it’s one page.

 These are the places I send friends and travelers when they ask me where to eat in the area.
-They’re not the only good ones, of course, but these restaurants and taprooms have earned my recommendation through months – sometimes even years – of consistently great food, drinks, and service.
+They’re not the only good ones, of course, but these restaurants have earned my good words through months – sometimes even years – of consistently great food, drinks, and service.

 Butcher and the Boar, Downtown Minneapolis

 What I get: If I’m sitting in the dining room, I’m starting with the peanut butter-stuffed jalapenos ($6) and following that up a salmon salad ($22).
 That’s because I’m watching my cholesterol; otherwise, I’m stabbing the menu with closed eyes and just ordering whatever my finger lands on.
 If I see fried green tomatoes on the menu, I’m getting those too.
 I’m taking way too long perusing the bourbon list.

 If I’m in the beer garden, I’m kicking things off with the hot link croquettes or hot Brussels sprouts (both $7) and getting the Beer, Brat and a Shot deal ($12): a pint of Fulton Standard, house-made bratwurst, and a shot of Jim Beam Black.
 I wrote a post a couple of years back explaining how to most effectively perform Beer, Brat and a Shot.
 Check it out!